Rapptz/discord.py/docs/topics/wait_for.rst

     await client.wait_for('message', check = lambda m: m.author == message.author)

-As the check kwarg simply takes a function, we can make it inline by making use of a lambda function
+As the ``check`` kwarg simply takes a function, we can make it inline by making use of a lambda function.

 Closing Remarks
 ~~~~~~~~~~~~~~~~~~~~